NLaff/lafferty.co-v2/content/reviews/wrike.md

 ## **Wrike Alternatives**

 Does Wrike sound right for your business?
 If you're unsure, it's definitely worth trying out.
-But if you're not feeling it, there are numerous [other productivity apps](https://nicklafferty.com/blog/why-notion-is-the-best-productivity-app-of-2020/) that may interest you.
+But if you're not feeling it, there are numerous [other project management apps](/reviews/free-project-management-tools/) that may interest you.

 ### **Wrike vs. Monday**